neutronimaging/python_notebooks/README.md

         or http://127.0.0.1:8889/?token=1e612467cf5e1e4f91cf074f483010ea7c8de989745eba96

   ```
-  Copy and paste the 6th line of the output to your browser
+  At that point, your favorite browser should show up with the jupyter environment ready to go.
+If it does not, copy and paste the 6th line of the output to your browser
   ```bash
   http://localhost:8889/?token=1e612467cf5e1e4f91cf074f483010ea7c8de989745eba96
   ```